 by Mara Bos

-The next three chapters are a case study of author's own implementations of spin locks, channels and
+The next three chapters are a case study of the author's own implementations of spin locks, channels and

 Arc.
 After that, the author provides more theoretical knowledge about how